-PLEASE NOTE: PayPal is deprecating the PayPal Standard Gateway.
-Going forward, the best way to take donations with PayPal is with our GiveWP PayPal Donations gateway.
+PLEASE NOTE: Going forward, the best way to take donations with PayPal is with our GiveWP PayPal Donations gateway.

 Integrating with PayPal Website Payments Pro